openspending/cosmopolitan/README.md

 * contains a list of all countries in the world with country code, country continent and list of countries on the same continent;
 * contains a list of all continents in the world with a list of countries for each continent;
+* contains a list of all regions in the world with a list of cities for each country;
+* contains a list of all cities in the world with population over 5000;
 * contains a list of all currencies in the world, each currency has a list of countries where this currency is being used.

 Based on https://github.com/coderholic/django-cities